RexJustesen/ProjectManagmentApp.Client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+This application uses the project management api developed by Rex justesen.
+The project management api is developed in C# using .Net 7.
+This api needs to be running in order to render the components correctly. here is the link: https://github.com/RexJustesen/ProjectManagmentApp

+## Note
+I am using DHTMLX (https://dhtmlx.com) for the gantt chart component.
+This has created a commonjs dependency so the application compiles with a warning which I have suppressed in the angular.json file.
+Currently dhtmlx does not have an es6 module and so for this specific application I am using it as a commonjs dependency.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.